JackStouffer/Simple-Dungeon-Crawler/readme.md

 * Tutorials that spawn in the log with special color/background when something happens.
 Have global flags that mark if a tutorial has already happened
 * Find some way to incorporate a speed-based scheduler so different mobs can move more than once per turn
 * Phone interface?
+* refactor isBlocked to be less confusing
+* refactor item functions to use less global data

 ### New Mechanics or Levels